 The mythology of Thirunageswaram is deeply intertwined with the serpent gods of the Hindu pantheon.

-The Penance of the Serpent Kings: According to the Sthala Purana, the legendary serpent kings, Adisesha, Dakshan, and Kaarkotakan, worshipped Lord Shiva at this exact spot.
+According to the Sthala Purana, the legendary serpent kings, Adisesha, Dakshan, and Kaarkotakan, worshipped Lord Shiva at this exact spot.
 Because the supreme serpents (Nagas) found divine grace here, the presiding deity came to be known as Naganathaswamy (Lord of the Serpents).

-The Human Face of Rahu: In Hindu mythology, Rahu and Ketu were formed when the demon Swarbhanu disguised himself as a Deva to drink the nectar of immortality (Amrita) during the churning of the cosmic ocean.
+In Hindu mythology, Rahu and Ketu were formed when the demon Swarbhanu disguised himself as a Deva to drink the nectar of immortality (Amrita) during the churning of the cosmic ocean.
 Lord Vishnu (as Mohini) severed Swarbhanu’s head.
 The head became Rahu, and the body became Ketu.
 In most temples, Rahu is depicted with a serpent’s face.
-However, Thirunageswaram is incredibly unique because Rahu is depicted with a human face, accompanied by his two consorts, Nagavalli and Nagakanni.
+However, Thirunageswaram is incredibly unique because Rahu is depicted with a human face, accompanied by his two consorts.
 He is worshipped here in his benevolent (Anugraha) form.

 The Miracle of the Blue Milk

 This is the absolute pinnacle of the Thirunageswaram pilgrimage.
-Every single day, during the highly specific, 1.5-hour inauspicious window known as Rahu Kalam, the temple priests perform a milk Abhishekam (ritual bathing) on the Rahu idol.
+Every single day, during the highly specific, 1.5-hour window known as Rahu Kalam, the temple priests perform a milk Abhishekam (ritual bathing) on the Rahu idol.

-The moment the pure white milk is poured over the deity, it miraculously turns a pale blue color as it flows down the idol.
-Once it leaves the idol and hits the ground, it turns back to white.
+- The Spiritual Logic: Once the milk leaves the idol and hits the ground, it turns back to white.
 Witnessing this visual phenomenon is considered the ultimate blessing and confirmation that your prayers have been accepted by the shadow planet.
+This “poison-absorbing” miracle is believed to be the physical manifestation of the deity cleansing the devotee’s soul.

 Rahu Dosha, Kala Sarpa Dosha & Step-by-Step Pariharam